snyk/jobs/Senior Full Stack Developer.md

 <img src="https://snyk.io/images/snyk-dog.png" width="100" alt="Snyk logo" />

 We are looking for a full time Senior Full Stack Developer to join our engineering team.
 In this role, you will own the development process of specific features in our SaaS offering.
-You will engage in problem analysis with our Product team.
-You will then create a feature plan that outlines the implementation details.
-You will be part of an engineering team that works in two-weeks' sprints.
-You will be building features at a sustainable pace.
-You will take part in maintaining and supporting our service.
-You will be reporting to the VP of Engineering.
+You'll engage in problem analysis with our Product team, creating feature plans that outline implementation details.
+You'll be part of an engineering team that works in two-weeks' sprints, building features at a sustainable pace.
+You will take part in maintaining and supporting our service, and will report to the VP of Engineering.

 ### Responsibilities